 The western region of India includes the following states: Rajasthan, Gujarat, Maharashtra, and Goa.
 Even within these states, the cuisine varies based on the climate, history, and geographic particulars of each region.
 For example, Rajasthan and Gujarat have hot, dry climates, so the relatively smaller variety of vegetables available are preserved as pickles and chutneys.
-Goa is a major port known for trade and was a colony of Portugal, so is known for beef, port, and vinegar, which are all Portuguese influenced ingredients.
+Goa is a major port known for trade and was colonized by Portugal, so is known for beef, port, and vinegar, which are all Portuguese influenced ingredients.

 Geographical and Cultural Influence on the Regions Cuisine

 Culturally, these Indian states are largely Hindu and vegetarian.
 Parts of cosmopolitan Maharashtra are coastal, and parts arid, and the food varies accordingly.
 Peanuts and coconut are important ingredients as they are freely available.
 Goa is known for its lush green coastline and busy trade port, so it has an abundance of fresh fish and seafood.
-Local dishes like Vindaloo and Xacuti testify to the fact that it was a Portuguese colony until the 1960s.
+Local dishes like Vindaloo and Xacuti testify to the fact that it was subject to Portuguese colonial rule until the 1960s.

 Style of Food

 This region probably has the most diverse styles of food in India.
 Rajasthani food is spicy and largely vegetarian but includes many delicious meat dishes like Laal Maas (red meat curry) while Gujarat’s cuisine is known for its slight sweet touch (at least a pinch of sugar is added to most dishes! and is traditionally entirely vegetarian.
 This area historically had a Chinese influence, which has influenced the sweetness of the cuisine.

 Thaali (a large plate) is the Gujarati style of eating, and a meal can consist of as many as 10 different vegetable dishes, rice, chapati (Indian bread) and sweets!
 The Gujaratis love a snack and cook a huge variety of them.
 These are collectively known as Farsan.